civican/legisinfo/43-1/bills/C-20/bill_text.md

   **(2)** The definition **eligible employee** in subsection 125.7(1) of the Act is replaced by the following:

-    **eligible employee**, of an eligible entity in respect of a week in a qualifying period, means an individual employed in Canada by the eligible entity in the qualifying period, other than, **if the qualifying period is described in any of paragraphs (a) to (c.1) of the definition qualifying period**, an individual who is without remuneration by the eligible entity in respect of 14 or more consecutive days in the qualifying period. (**employé admissible**)
+    **eligible employee**, of an eligible entity in respect of a week in a qualifying period, means an individual employed in Canada by the eligible entity in the qualifying period, other than, if the qualifying period is described in any of paragraphs (a) to (c.1) of the definition qualifying period, an individual who is without remuneration by the eligible entity in respect of 14 or more consecutive days in the qualifying period. (**employé admissible**)

   **(3)** The definition current reference period in subsection 125.7(1) of the Act is amended by striking out "and" at the end of paragraph (c) and by adding the following after that paragraph: